-Change in entropy is positive when heat is added and negative when heat is removed from the system.
+Change in entropy is positive when the heat is added and negative when the heat is removed from the system.
 Suppose, an amount of heat Q flow from a reservoir at temperature T 1 a conducting rod to a reservoir at temperature T 2 when T 1>T 2 .
 The change in entropy of the reservoir, at temperature T 1 which loses heat, decrease by Q/T 1 and of the reservoir at temperature T 2 , which gains heat, increases by Q/T 2.
 As T 1 > T 2 so Q/T will be greater than Q/T 1 i.e. Q/T 2 > Q/T 1.Hence:

-It follows that in all natural processes where hear flows from one system to another, there is always a net increase in entropy.
+It follows that in all-natural processes where hear flows from one system to another, there is always a net increase in entropy.
 This is another statement of 2nd law of thermodynamics.
 According to this law:

 “If a system undergoes a natural process, it will go in the direction that causes the entropy of the system plus the environment to increase.”

 It is observed that a natural process tends to proceed towards a state of greater disorder.
 Thus, there is a relation between entropy and molecular disorder.
-For example an irreversible heat flow from a hot to a cold substance of a system increases disorder because the molecules are initially sorted out in hotter and cooler regions.
+For example, an irreversible heat flow from a hot to a cold substance of a system increases disorder because the molecules are initially sorted out in hotter and cooler regions.
 This order is lost when the system comes to thermal equilibrium.
-Addition of heat to a system increases its disorder because the increase in average molecular speed and therefore, the randomness of molecular motion.
+The addition of heat to a system increases its disorder because of the increase in average molecular speed and therefore, the randomness of molecular motion.
 Similarly, free expansion of gas increases its disorder because the molecules have greater randomness of position after expansion than before.
 Thus in both examples, entropy is said to be increased.

 Every time entropy increases, the opportunity to convert some heat into work is lost.
-For example there is an increase in entropy when hot and cold water are mixed.
-Then warm water which results cannot be separated into a hot layer and a cold layer.
+For example, there is an increase in entropy when hot and cold water is mixed.
+Then warm water in which results cannot be separated into a hot layer and a cold layer.
 There has been no loss of energy but some of the energy is no longer available for conversion into work.
-Therefore increase in entropy means degradation of energy from a higher level where more work can be extracted to a lower level at which less or no useful work can be done.
+Therefore an increase in entropy means the degradation of energy from a higher level where more work can be extracted to a lower level at which less or no useful work can be done.
 The energy in a sense is degraded, going from more orderly form to less orderly form. eventually ending up as thermal energy.